-Since 2001, Mr. Hubbard has also been intensely involved in land use and environmental matters relating to public access to public lands.
+Since 2001, David has also been intensely involved in land use and environmental matters relating to public access to public lands.
 In this regard, he represents some of the largest outdoor recreation organizations in the country as both a litigator and policy strategist.
-As an advisor to these organizations, Mr. Hubbard has assisted in drafting key recreation legislation at both the state and federal levels.
+As an advisor to these organizations, he has assisted in drafting key recreation legislation at both the state and federal levels.